In 2020, consumers are more savvy and aware than ever that they are being marketed to, especially online. Paid ads and promotions for products and ...

 By leveraging technologies like predictive behavioral routing and IVR (interactive voice response), marketers can also determine the caller’s intent.
 In other words, they can know whether the caller requires support from an agent or is a genuine sales lead, thus making it easier to route the caller to the most relevant department.

-- Increased Use of Marketing
+- Increased Use of Marketing Automation Tools

 To deliver the level of marketing personalization savvy consumers expect, B2C brands should gather, segment, and analyze a large volume of customer data.